-- 2 Depression and Drinking: By the Numbers
+- Major Depressive Disorder and Drinking: By the Numbers

-- 5 The Dangers of Depression and Addiction
+- The Dangers of Mental Health and Addiction

 It is statistically proven that depression rates are higher among people who suffer from alcoholism and addiction.
-So much so, in fact, that there are entire treatment centers and rehabilitation facilities that are geared specifically towards people who suffer from a dual diagnosis, specifically depression and alcoholism.
+So much so, in fact, that there are entire treatment centers and rehabilitation facilities that are geared specifically toward people who suffer from a dual diagnosis, specifically depression, and alcoholism.
 One of the important but overlooked aspects of mental health problems is identifying when it is actually real.

-According to facts gathered by the Montgomery County (PA) website of emergency services, there is a very high correlation between mental health conditions like clinical depression and substance misuse habits like alcoholism and addiction.
+According to drug and alcohol research gathered by the World Health Organization (WHO), there is a very high correlation between mental health conditions like clinical depression and substance misuse habits like alcoholism and addiction.

 - The Journal of Clinical Medicine reports that one in three adults who struggle with drinking alcohol in excess or drug abuse also suffer from depression symptoms.

 - Alcohol is involved in over a quarter of all suicides in the U.S.